You vote, we exhibit!

 "Vienna seen from a balloon – from the southwest"

 The winner of our most recent online voting "The dream of flying.
 Of flying machines and balloon flights" for the special exhibit is object 3: "Vienna seen from a balloon – from the southwest" (Tinted lithograph, c.
 1850).
-The winning object will be on display at an expert lecture (in German) on July 30.
+The winning object will be on display in the State Hall of the Austrian National Library from July 29 to September 29, 2024 and will be presented at an expert lecture (in German) on July 30.

 In the spring of 1846, spectacular flights by the balloon "Eagle of Vienna" caused a sensation in the Viennese press.
 Josef Franz Natterer from the famous family of scientists was also on board to take physical measurements.
 These balloon flights probably inspired the famous veduta painter Jakob Alt to create three views showing Vienna "from the balloon".
 It can be assumed that the then 58-year-old artist created the perspective of flight and sketched the city from an elevated viewpoint.
 The lithographs by Franz Xaver Sandmann show the views from the tower of St. Stephen's Cathedral and the Upper Belvedere.
 The perspective from the southwest is the only illustration to show a balloon hovering over the Prater, with a man in a top hat waving a flag from the basket.